replicate/setup-cog/README.md

 #### `install-cuda`

 Install NVIDIA CUDA Toolkit.
-Defaults to `true`.
-This flag can be set to `false` when building Cog containers that don't require GPU.
+Defaults to `false`, because most Cog models can be built and pushed without requiring CUDA.
+[Cog supports building and pushing GPU models from machines that don't have GPUs](https://github.com/replicate/cog/pull/1069), so in many cases you can push your GPU model to Replicate without installing the toolkit.

-[Cog supports building and pushing GPU models from machines that don't have GPUs](https://github.com/replicate/cog/pull/1069), so in many cases you canpush your GPU model to Replicate without installing the toolkit.
+If you need CUDA installed, set this input to `true`:

 ```yml
 - name: Setup Cog